 - 1/16″ lines: These are the smallest lines, and you’ll usually see 8 of them in an inch, since the remaining 8 represent larger measurements (for example, 2/16″ is also 1/8″).

-- 1/4″ lines: These go about a quarter of the way across the tape measure, and there will only be two of these lines in each inch.
+- 1/4″ lines: The quarter inch markings go about a quarter of the way across the tape measure, and there will only be two of these lines in each inch.

-- 1/2″ lines: I’m sure you can guess by now that these go halfway across the tape measure, and there is only one of them.
+- 1/2″ lines: I’m sure you can guess by now that the half-inch marks go halfway across the tape measure, and there is only one of them.

 - 1″ lines: And, of course, your standard 1″ line that will cross the entire way across the tape measure and will be clearly labeled.

 - 1 foot: Each foot on a tape measure will also be labeled clearly.
-The way they’re labeled will vary depending on the brand of tape measure, but there will always be some sort of special marking at each foot.
+The foot marking style will vary depending on the brand of tape measure, but there will always be some sort of special marking at each foot.

 - 16-inch increments: Many tape measures will have red numbers or a red arrow every 16 inches.
 This is to indicate where studs should go on a wall, as they’re typically placed 16″ apart.
 This is helpful when you’re looking for studs in your walls – it’s not foolproof, but if you start at a corner and look for the red numbers it can help give you an idea about where they may be (you’ll still want to use a stud finder, though!)